Getting Started in C#

 Next Steps#

-See the C API Reference for the full C API reference.
+Refer to the C API Reference for the full C API reference.